-Researchers have shown keen interest in the Kirchhoff index and degree-Kirchhoff index of graphs in the last few years since both of the structure-descriptors have a lot of applications in graph theory, physics, molecular chemistry, and other related subjects.
-Finding the explicit formulas for the Kirchhoff index and the degree-Kirchhoff index for any general class of graphs is not an easy task.
-But, if a suitable automorphism can be found for a particular class of graphs, then using the (normalized) Laplacian decomposition theorem, one can derive the explicit formula for the (degree-) Kirchhoff index.
+As both of the structural descriptors have important applications in graph theory, networking systems, molecular chemistry, and other related fields, researchers have taken a strong interest in the Kirchhoff indices and degree-Kirchhoff indices of graphs in recent years.
+Finding the explicit formulae for the Kirchhoff index and the degree-Kirchhoff index for any general class of graphs is not an easy task.
+But, if a suitable automorphism is found for a particular class of graphs, then using the decomposition theorem, one can derive the explicit formula for them.